jgraydus/zip-service/readme.md

   -H "Content-Type: application/json" \
   > archive.zip
 ```
 ## Design notes
 Each request may require downloading many files.
 In order to keep the memory footprint of the server small, the
 files are downloaded sequentially and streamed through the zip writer and into the HTTP response.

 ## TODO
-- Implement more of the zip spec, in particular zip64 extensions and different compression options
+- write tests
-- the encoder holds on to all of the compressed data for a file, even though we're writing the compressed blocks
+- add better error handling
-  as they get generated. this means that lots of memory would be required for very large files. so it would be
+- reduce allocations
-  a good idea to figure out how to discard the unneeded data
+- implement more of the zip spec, in particular zip64 extensions and different compression options